SaraswatiAparaj/JavaTraining-codes/README.md

     We can not modify the member of immutable class after creation of object.

    10 Regularexpression class is to validate the employee details like email, employee id, phone number and address.

-    The following restrictions are imposed in the email address local part: a> It allows numeric values from 0 to 9. b> Both uppercase and lowercase letters from a to z are allowed. c> Allowed are underscore “_”, hyphen “-“, and dot “.” d> Dot and @ are not allowed at the start and end of the local part. e> Consecutive dots aren't allowed.
-    f> For the local part, a maximum of 64 characters are allowed.

-    Phone number regular expression to match Phone Number of All Country Formats: a> The country code prefix starts with ‘+’ and has 1-3 digits. b> Most of the countries have the last 4 digits after a hyphen(-).

    11 trycatch1 class is to demonstrate the simple try and catch blocks and to display the exception handled by the catch block.</br>
    12 Doubletrycatch class is to demonstrate thenested try-catch blocks along with finally block to execute the mandatory statements.</br>
    13 throw1 class is to demonstrate exceptions using throw keyword. </br>